-To examine the effects of geographic origin on CHC profiles, we established population cages using isofemale lines from the orchard populations in Florida and Maine.
-Each population cage was constructed by pooling 10 mated females from each of 25 isofemale lines; two replicate cages were constructed from each geographic source, using independent sets of lines.
-Experimental populations were maintained in $0.3 \times 0.3 \times 0.3 m$ insect enclosures (Live Monarch Foundation, Boca Raton, Florida, USA) on a 20d generational cycle.
-After 5 generations of out-crossing, samples were collected for CHC characterization.
+To examine the effects of geographical origin on CHC profiles, we established population cages using isofemale lines from the orchard populations in Florida and Maine.
+Each population cage was constructed by pooling 10 mated females from each of 25 isofemale lines; two replicate cages were constructed from each geographical source, using independent sets of lines.